tanjingling/tanjingling.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD student in the Department of Government at Harvard University (Fall 2024).
+I am an incoming PhD student in the Department of Government at Harvard University.
 My research focuses on unpacking the linkages between international politics and domestic energy policymaking.
-I previously researched at the Lee Kuan Yew School of Public Policy and at the University of Wisconsin-Madison's [Climate Action Lab](https://www.climateactionlab.com/).
+I am also a researcher at the University of Wisconsin-Madison's [Climate Action Lab](https://www.climateactionlab.com/) and previously at the Lee Kuan Yew School of Public Policy.

 In May 2024, I completed my Master's in International Public Affairs at the University of Wisconsin-Madison, as an Energy Analysis and Policy Scholar.

 In May 2022, I completed a Dual Bachelor's at Sciences Po and the National University of Singapore.

 <br>
 <br>